- A fecal occult blood test (FOBT) is a test that may be used to search for signs of colorectal cancer or other health conditions.

 - Why do I need this test?

-- What are the differences between the guaiac FOBT and the immunochemical FOBT?
+- What are the differences between the guaiac-based FOBT and the immunochemical FOBT?
 Which test do you recommend and why?

-- What may I eat or drink before the test?
+- What can I eat or drink before the test?

 - Should I avoid any foods or medications before the test?